j201/meta-marked/README.md

 }
 ```

 Note that only string-\>string and non-nested string-\>array pairs are supported.
-Any whitespace before and after the colon and at the beginning or end of the line is ignored.
-If you need a colon in the key or value, escape it with a backslash.
+Any whitespace before and after the colon and at end of the line is ignored.

 ---